 Per- and polyfluoroalkyl substances, known collectively as PFAS, are man-made chemicals found in such things as firefighting foams and stain-resistant, waterproof and nonstick coatings.
 Because they break down slowly, if at all, they have turned up in drinking water systems across the nation in varying levels.
 Some individual states have begun regulating the chemicals.

 In-home technologies such as reverse osmosis, carbon filtration and anion exchange have been independently tested and proven to be a successful final barrier to treat drinking water for PFAS.
 WQA’s website provides additional information on PFAS chemicals and product certification.

-Resources include a PFAS Fact Sheet, a chart on State PFAS regulations, and a map of states with PFAS level regulations (WQA members only).
+Resources include a PFAS Fact Sheet and a chart on State PFAS regulations.
 PFAS is also listed among the common contaminants on WQA’s certified product listings.